Applied Clinical Psychology MSc

 Who is this course for?

-Our Applied Clinical Psychology masters is aimed at healthcare professionals who want to gain new knowledge and skills in the application of psychology within clinical settings.
+Our applied clinical psychology master's is aimed at healthcare professionals who want to gain new knowledge and skills in the application of psychology within clinical settings.
 This course will give healthcare professionals a better understanding of how psychological knowledge, principles and methods can be applied within clinical practice through online psychology courses.

-This masters in clinical psychology is also suited for psychology graduates wanting to undertake online psychology courses and distance learning master's.
+This master's in clinical psychology is also suited for psychology graduates wanting to undertake online psychology courses and distance learning master's.
 This may be of particular interest to aspiring Clinical Psychologists, including those who are seeking positions as Assistant Psychologists, Research Assistants and those who wish to undertake a relevant postgraduate course, prior to applying for a Professional Doctorate in Clinical Psychology.

 To qualify as a Clinical Psychologist within the UK, you need to be registered with the Health and Care Professions Council (HCPC) with an accredited Doctorate in Clinical Psychology.
 Further information about careers in Clinical Psychology are available via the British Psychological Society (BPS) website.